NabaviLab/CNV-Sim/README.md

 # Copy Number Variation Simulator (CNV-Sim)
-In genomics, Copy Number Variations (CNVs) is a type of structural variation in a genome where sections of the genome are duplicated or deleted.
+In genomics, Copy Number Variations (CNVs) are a type of structural variation in a genome where sections of the genome are duplicated or deleted.
 The number of variations (duplications/deletions) varies between individuals in the human population.

 The Copy Number Variation Simulator (CNV-Sim) is a simulation tool that extends the functionality of existing next-generation sequencing read simulators